HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Mobile-Friendliness

-Both [Google ](https://developers.google.com/search/blog/2015/04/rolling-out-mobile-friendly-update)and [Bing](https://blogs.bing.com/webmaster/2015/11/12/mobile-friendly-test), amongst other search engines, use some concept of mobile friendliness  as a direct ranking signal.
+Both [Google](https://developers.google.com/search/blog/2015/04/rolling-out-mobile-friendly-update)and [Bing](https://blogs.bing.com/webmaster/2015/11/12/mobile-friendly-test), amongst other search engines, use some concept of mobile friendliness  as a direct ranking signal.
 This mostly comprises testing to make sure that the content fits in the viewport, text is legible and tap targets are of a reasonable size.

 Google offers a [mobile-friendly test](https://search.google.com/test/mobile-friendly), as does [Bing](https://www.bing.com/webmaster/tools/mobile-friendliness) to help diagnose if your pages are passing.